SixArm/mast-cell-help/topics/low-allergen-diet/index.md

 # Low-allergen diet: foods to choose

-For a low-allergen diet, here are foods that are generally considered safe to choose:

 * **Fresh Fruits**: Most fresh fruits are safe on a low-allergen diet.

 * **Fresh Vegetables**: Fresh vegetables are generally safe.
 Pay attention to potential cross-contamination during preparation.